joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.4.9 =

+* Bug fix: List view with grouped lists and modal JS enabled did not trigger modal.
+* Bug fix: Add Event adminbar link should not depend on the My Calendar ID being set.
+* Bug fix: If no calendar is located, automatically create a new calendar page.
+* Feature: Add support for map links using alternate mapping services.
+Embedded maps still only available via Google.

 = 3.4.8 =